lako-yilba/Wireshark-network-traffic-analysis/analysis/http-analysis.md

 ## HTTP Request (GET)
 HTTP GET requests are sent by the client to request resources from a web server.
-The screenshot below shows a GET request with request headers.
+The screenshot below shows a GET request along with request headers.

 ![HTTP GET Request](../screenshots/http_get_request.png)

 ---

 ## HTTP Response
 HTTP responses are sent by the server to reply to client requests.
-To filter the respomses only you can use 'http.response' .The screenshot below shows a successful HTTP response with status code 200 OK.
+The `http.response` display filter was used to isolate server responses.
+The screenshot below shows a successful HTTP response with status code 200 OK.

 ![HTTP Response](../screenshots/http_response.png)